Hello and welcome to our Disability Access and Assistance Information pages.

 Valid Access Card showing you require a +1 to accompany you

 If for any reason you cannot provide one of these, but you cannot attend without an assistant, we still welcome your application, we will assess your request on an individual basis.

 Do you need accessible camping or could you camp in the Public Camping or Live in Vehicle field?

 The Noisily Site is spread over 3 main areas, the arena runs through a wooded valley.
-The General Campsite is at the top of the highest side of this valley with the MBS placed in the middle of it.
-You access the area by going through the MBS, into the woods and then down a set of large steps which winds through the woods, down to the arena
+The General Campsite is at the top of the highest side of this valley with the MBS (Mind, Body & Soul) placed in the middle of it.
+You access the area by going through the MBS, into the woods and then down a set of large steps which winds through the woods, down to the arena.

 If you wish to use the General Campsite as you feel it would be accessible to you, you are more than welcome to.
-The General Campsite itself is on a low incline hill and would be difficult to access on foot or in a wheelchair if you had any mobility issues but if you had an off road mobility scooter or wheelchair that can be used on the grass it may be possible to get between the arena and campsite unassisted.
-We would however possibly have to arrange transport for you from the edge of the campsite to the arena.
-Upon your arrival, you are more than welcome to look and let us know if you decide to move there.
+The General Campsite itself is on a low incline hill and would be difficult to access on foot or in a wheelchair if you had any mobility issues but if you had an off-road mobility scooter/wheelchair it may be possible to get between the arena and campsite unassisted.
+Upon your arrival, you are more than welcome to assess the public camping site and transfer there.